ansys/pyscadeone/doc/source/examples/namespace/index.rst

     :lines: 51-66

-With the same method can be used to access to the inputs or outputs of the operator:
+The same method can be used to access the inputs or outputs of the operator:

 .. literalinclude:: quad_flight_control.py
     :lines: 68-72